olena-syrotenko/design-patterns/README.md

 **Implementation**:
   1. create Command interface with method without arguments which executes the command
   2. implement Command interface for needed requests and operation types.
-It must contains arguments and Reciever reference, on which operation is invoked.
+It must contain arguments and Receiver reference, on which operation is invoked.
 Command can also support undo operation

 **Pitfalls**:
-   - things get a bit controversial when it comed to returning value and error handling
+   - things get a bit controversial when it comes to returning value and error handling

 ## Iterator